Tidal stripping of dark matter subhalos by baryons from analytical perspectives: disk shocking and encounters with stars: Single star encounter

 \section{Single star encounter}

-We focus on the case of an encounter between one subhalo and a single star.
-The main objective is to compute the total energy received by every particle in the subhalo during the crossing.
-We first describe a complete parameterization of the problem before moving on, in a second part, to the computation and end up with our results and see how they compare to previous results of the literature.
+We focus on the case of a single encounter between a subhalo and an isolated star.
+The main goal here is to compute the total energy received by every particle in the subhalo during the crossing.
+We first set up a complete parameterization of the problem before moving on, in a second part, to the full computation and physical analysis of our results.
+We further compare them with results from previous studies by other authors.
+From now on, we adopt the convention that for any vector ${\bf x}$, its norm is given by $x\equiv \lb {\bf x}\rb$.